-Somehow I’ve reached my 100th review here at whiskyreviews.net and I felt that I should choose a real cracker for the occasion.
+This week I celebrate reaching my 100th review on WhiskyReviews.net and I felt that I should mark the occasion with a real cracker of a dram.
 Since I like to focus on the affordable side of whisky though, so I didn’t want to go too crazy with the price.
 In the end, I opted for a 10-year-old entry-level offering from what, for me, is one of the finest distilleries in the land…

 Springbank was founded in 1828 when smuggler William Reid applied for a distilling licence.
 Reid found life difficult on the right side of the law however and in 1837 the business was sold to John Mitchell who, along with his son Alexander, accounts for the J&A Mitchell name that still appears on Springbank labelling today.

 While Springbank is easily the most successful, it has not always been plain sailing.
-In 1979 all production at the distillery ceased and the future seemed uncertain at best.
-Then a new era dawned in 1987 when Hedley Wright, great-great-grandson of Archibald Mitchell, founder of the distillery.
+Back in 1979 all production at the distillery ceased and the future seemed uncertain at best until a new era dawned in 1987 under Hedley Wright, great-great-grandson of Archibald Mitchell, founder of the distillery.
 Springbank is the only early 19th-century distillery to be retained by its founding family.
-Wright resumed production and halted any supply deals with blenders in the process and focussing instead on Springbank as a single malt brand.
+Wright resumed production and halted any supply deals with blenders, choosing instead to focus entirely on the single malt brand.
+His strategy seems to have paid off, with the Springbank name now commanding fierce loyalty from devoted fans across the world.

-This strategy seems to have paid off with the brand commanding fierce loyalty from its devoted fans all over the world.
-In addition to the Springbank single malt, the distillery produces two other brands… Longrow and Hazelburn but it is the original which commands the most recognition and arguably the most praise.
+In addition to the Springbank single malt, the distillery produces two other brands… Longrow and Hazelburn, but it is the original which commands the most recognition and arguably the most praise.